aditya7iyengar/integrating_git_branches/slides.md

 - Even though rebased commits may introduce same textual difference as original commits, the git-state it represents is completely new.
 So there's no guarantee that it will behave the same as the original commits.

+- If you try to push a rebased `published` branch, git will prevent you from doing so.
+`git push --force`
+__Use this only for backup purposes for rare cleanups__

 # WHEN TO USE `git rebase` vs `git merge` (The easy stuff)